Ray Stantz: Ghostbusters (1984)

-Before being kicked out of the University, Ray devoted a lot of his workday to interviewing people who had some sort of encounter with the paranormal.
+Before being kicked out of the university, Ray devoted a lot of his workday to interviewing people who had some sort of encounter with the paranormal.
 After the entanglement with the library ghost, Ray was more motivated to continue on with that type of work.
 When the guys were let go by Dean Yager, he was initially crushed, primarily concerned with his academic integrity, financial stability, etc. Ray had briefly worked in the private sector beforehand, and knew it was not conducive to his line of work, as they expected results.
 In the film's novelization, it is stated that Ray's father was a physician, and his mother was a housewife.
 He has one older brother Carl (who is an Air Force officer with two sons) and a younger sister Jean (a journalist living in California with one daughter).
 However, Ray and his siblings are not in contact with each other since their parents' deaths.

 After talking with Peter Venkman and Egon Spengler, they decided to try hunting ghosts full-time.
 Ray mortgaged the house he was born in to provide the starting capital to get the company started and lease the firehouse.
-In addition, he rummaged through used car lots and purchased a dilapidated 1959 Cadillac Miller-Meteor Sentinel which restored to make the Ecto-1.
+In addition, he rummaged through used car lots and purchased a dilapidated 1959 Cadillac Miller-Meteor Sentinel which was restored to make the Ecto-1.

 Stantz also has the distinction of being the first Ghostbuster to meet Slimer, initially dropping his cigarette in fear.
 He then attempted to proton blast the ghost after his call for assistance was unheard by Venkman.

 He was later partnered with newly hired Winston Zeddemore, with whom he became good friends.

-Ray accidentally chose the form of Gozer's Destructor form based of his childhood memories at Camp Parkside, initially thought of what he believed is harmless, but later regret it after seeing the giant Stay Puft Marshmallow Man's rampage across the city.
+Ray accidentally chose the form of Gozer's Destructor form based on his childhood memories at Camp Waconda, initially thought of what he believed is harmless, but later regret it after seeing the giant Stay Puft Marshmallow Man's rampage across the city.
 Despite his initial attempt at negotiations, he wound up fighting Gozer with his Proton Pack.
 After reversing the particle flow to force Gozer back into his realm, during which Ray used himself to shield Winston from the explosion and melted marshmallow, and they both survived.
 He then concerned about the other guys' welfare, and celebrated with them all afterward.
 Although this was short-lived by the, "ungrateful, yuppie larvae!" representing the city, county and state of New York.